|►||Academic Services Home|

 East Asia Center academic-year FLAS awards are comprehensive awards that encompass both area studies training and language training, while summer FLAS awards are for intensive language training only.
 For this reason, the East Asia Center considers summer quarter the most appropriate time for study abroad, and in general ranks foreign study in the academic year a low priority.

 Languages: Arabic, Bosnian/Croatian/Serbian, Chinese, Hebrew, Hindi, Indonesian/Malay, Kazakh, Korean, Persian, Portuguese, Russian, Swahili, Tagalog, Thai, Turkish, Uighur, Vietnamese

 FLAS Information: The Center for Global Studies considers only applicants whose studies have a transnational/comparative focus.
 Fellows' work must involve (1) a comparative study of different countries, processes, or phenomena or (2) transactions, relations, or phenomena that transcend national boundaries, or (3) a primarily theoretical perspective on international or comparative processes in which one or more countries are used as examples.
-In addition, the Center is interested in areas of study and research relevant to global health, global human security, and global religions.
+In addition, the Center is interested in areas of study and research relevant to environment, health and security.
 If you apply to this Center, clearly explain in your proposal how your program fits at least one of these criteria.